mauriciogtec/rManifolds/README.md

 ================

 SnapPy/Python module for creating random manifolds from knots and braids.
-CUrrently, there are only three variants supported:
+Currently, there are only three variants supported:
 * *Gaussian knots*: uses independent normal distribution to simulate the deplacement in a stochastic processes than begins and ends in the same place.
 * *Random uniform knots*: generates a stochastic processes in which the position of the next vertex is selected uniformly from a fixed confined space.
 * *Random braids*: uses a discrete probability distribution in the generators of the braid group to create a random braid of a fixed number of strands.
 Currently, it always uses a uniform distribution on the generators, although general distributions will be added.